STorM32 Gimbal Controller¶

 With 3-axis control and MAVLink interface, the STorM32 offers more capabilities and than the Tarot Gimbal.
 MAVLink is a richer communications format that PWM and may be used in the future to provide additional information to the gimbal including centrefugal force corrections leading to better performance during aggressive maneuvers.

-Support for this gimbal is included in Copter 3.3 (and higher) for gimbals running v067e (or higher).
+Support for this gimbal is included for gimbals running v067e (or higher).

 Be aware that some v1.3x boards has been found to cause significant RF interference on the 433mhz and 915mhz band.
 Use with caution, if you are using either 433/915mhz control or telemetry.